sceckert/lab-notes/week4-lab.md

 ```
 - To go back to the previous directory:
 ` cd -`
-- You can configure your prompt to be the entire path to file (and this helps you identify when you’re on your machine.
+- NB: You can configure your prompt to be the entire path to file (and this helps you identify when you’re on your machine.

 Next time: using `wget`